Release date: June 24, 2017

 Number of human genes: 307

-Build 18 is a significant update in terms of content.
-The set of human ageing genes has again increased, while previously existing data has been further curated, resulting in the addition of several bibliographic references and changes in the main reason for selection of some genes.
+Build 19 is a significant update in terms of content.
+The set of human ageing genes has again slightly increased, while existing entries have been further curated, resulting in the addition of several bibliographic references.
 Observations concerning many genes were also updated to reflect new findings.

 A few gene symbols were also updated according to the latest nomenclature and the annotation derived from other databases updated.